 Listed in the Second Section of the Tokyo Stock Exchange and the Osaka Securities Exchange.
 Promoted to the First Section five years later.

-In order to quickly respond to customer demands while fulfilling an increasing number of orders, in 1971 ShinMaywa Engineering, Ltd., a specialist after-sales service provider of car parking systems, was established.
+In order to quickly respond to customer demands while fulfilling an increasing number of orders, in 1971 ShinMaywa Engineering, Ltd. (Merged to ShinMaywa Industries, Ltd. in 2009 and inherited as Parking System Division), a specialist after-sales service provider of car parking systems, was established.
 In the following year, its after-sales service division for special purpose trucks was made independent to establish a new subsidiary (now ShinMaywa Auto Engineering, Ltd.).

 1st Rotary & Vertical type Car Parking System developed.